Introduction

 Usage Interval

-Usage Interval shows the typical Usage Interval of a product feature, e.g what % of users have generated the returning event by Day X. Typically you'll use Usage Interval to understand what a good Retention timeframe may be, when the line crosses a 50% threshold that's when half of your Users typically perform the returning event.
+Usage Interval shows the typical Usage Interval of a product feature, e.g. what % of users have generated the returning event by Day X. Typically you'll use Usage Interval to understand what a good Retention timeframe would be.

-In the above example, 50% of users return on Day 4 to perform the return event which means our Retention report should use 4 day intervals to be consistent with user behavior.
+In the above example, 50% of users return on Day 4 to perform the return event which means our Retention report should use 4-day intervals to be consistent with user behavior.

 Usage Interval Over Time